 Is this the case?
 I really don’t know but even if it is, the van is still more than capable of carrying up to 1,212kg in the rear.

 What can I say about the Renault that I haven’t already said about the Nissan?
 It is the same van after all with an empty weight of 2,288kg and a payload capacity of 1,212kg.

-One noteworthy point: the Scattolini body designed to fit the chassis of these fantastic Luton vans are fitted at the Renault factory in France.
-One could assume that Renault themselves may have either commissioned the partnership, or at least won the toss on who was fitting the bodies.
+One noteworthy point: the Scattolini body designed to fit the chassis of these fantastic Luton vans is fitted at the Renault factory in France.
+One could assume that Renault themselves may have either commissioned the partnership or at least won the toss on who was fitting the bodies.

-Renault, who owns almost half of Nissan anyway have always been top players in the van world and with the impressive weight specs of the new Master Luton, what more can you ask?
+Renault, who owns almost half of Nissan anyway has always been a top player in the van world and with the impressive weight specs of the new Master Luton, what more can you ask?

 Vauxhall Movano Luton

 So, where do Vauxhall fit into all of this madness?
 Again, with an empty weight of 2,288kg and a payload capacity of 1,212kg the Movano Luton van is just a rebadged Renault Master.